Charitable Remainder Trust (CRT)

-- You or your chosen beneficiaries receive an income streamBased on how you set up the trust, you or your stated beneficiaries can receive income on an annual, semi-annual, quarterly or monthly basis based on how you set up the trust.
-According to the IRS, the annual annuity must be at least 5%, but not more than 50% of the assets of the trust.
+You or your chosen beneficiaries receive an income stream: You or your indicated beneficiaries may obtain income on an annual, semi-annual, quarterly, or monthly basis depending on how the trust is set up.
+According to the IRS, the yearly annuity must be at least 5% of the trust’s assets but no more than 50%.

-What assets may be donated to a CRT?
+What assets may be donated to a Charitable Remainder Trust?

 You may use the following types of assets to fund a charitable remainder trust:

 - Publicly traded securities

 - Some types of closely held stock (Note that CRTs cannot hold S-Corp stock)

 Is a Charitable Remainder Trust right for me?

 The Charitable Remainder Trust (CRT) may be a viable option if you want an immediate charitable deduction and need an income stream for yourself or another individual.
 It is also a viable option if you want to establish a trust in your will to provide for your successors, with the remainder going to your favorite charities.
 There are numerous vehicles for charitable giving from which to choose.